AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- General Build</p>

 !!! note
-    Updated 6.2.
+    Updated 6.3.
 AKA is yet another one of these valkyries that needs quite the particular investment for comfily using in ER.
 She wants a minimum rank of S2, and she also wants her pri-arm, without which she struggles quite noticeably.
 However, there's also something else that adds up into her performance at ER.
 She's also a highly difficult mechanical valk to optimally play with, as she does have quite a lot of tricks going for her.
 Most notably, animation cancels, which arguably do provide quite a big and drastic DPS increase for her, both inside and outside ER.

-> Boss to be Chosen: Husk, then Vill-V or Kalpas
+> Boss to be Chosen: RPC, then Vill-V or Kalpas

 ####<p align="center">Setup</p>